Satoshi-Engineering/Push2Nextcloud/README.md

 * Redis Database dump
 * LND Static Channel Backup

-There currently two upload modes:
+There currently two upload modes for nextcloud:

-- New File: On File Change the date&time is appended and the file uploaded
+- NewFile: On File Change the date&time is appended and the file uploaded e.g. `2022-03-30_130059-dump.data`
-- Overwrite Mode: The file is uploaded and overwritten
+- Overwrite: The file is uploaded and overwritten e.g. `dump.data`

 ## Usage